Learning The Major Arcana Cards: What Do They All Mean?

 The Moon – #18

-When this card comes up in your reading, it means you are greatly anxious about your past or the future.
+When the Moon card comes up in your reading, you are greatly anxious about your past or the future.

 The Sun – #19

-This is a powerful card that represents optimism, joy, and vitality.
+The Sun is a powerful card representing optimism, joy, and vitality.

-It means things are working in your favor.
+It means things are working in your favour.

 Sun tarot